Two Influence Maximization Games on Graphs Made Temporal: Conclusion

 \section{Conclusion}

 Our work is meant to initiate further systematic studies of (not only competitive) games on (classes of) temporal graphs.
 There is a wealth of unexplored research directions to pursue.

-An immediate and very concrete challenge from our work is to analyze whether a Nash equilibrium is guaranteed to exist in all temporal Voronoi games on monotonically growing temporal cycles.
-There are also many more special temporal graphs to study.
+Extending our work on temporal trees and cycles, there are also many more special temporal graphs to study such as temporal grids.
 Another direction is to consider variations of temporal diffusion and Voronoi games.
-For example, one could limit the time horizon such that players can only color vertices which they reach until the last layer (note that \cref{sup_path} does not hold in this case).
-Also, the payoff could be defined as the difference of the number of vertices colored by the players.
-It is also natural to study the games with more than two players or more chosen vertices.
-In addition, considering model variations already studied on static games such as ``splitting'' gray vertices between players is possible.
+For example, as already partly studied in difference diffusion/Voronoi games, the payoff could be defined as the difference of the number of vertices colored by the players.
+Related to this, ``splitting'' gray vertices between players is another possibility and was already studied on static games.
 Finally, for Voronoi games, there are several different temporal distance notions to consider.
-For example, one may study non-strict walks, for which \cref{voronoi_thm} trivially holds (in fact, we have no example of a temporal graph without a Nash equilibrium in a non-strict Voronoi game).
+For example, one may study non-strict walks (i.e,. walks that traverse multiple edges in a single time step).
+Note that these are trivial on monotonically shrinking temporal graphs.
+We conjecture that \cref{thm:voronoi-tree} still holds for such non-strict Voronoi games --- in fact, we know of no instance of any monotonically growing temporal graph without a Nash equilibrium.